 - Orange peel-like texture with visible, enlarged pores

 - Skin is breakout-prone

 - Makeup feels like it slides off as soon as it is applied

 Still unsure if you have an oily complexion?
 Try this 3-step test to reveal your skin type:

-Wash your face with your favorite Eminence Organics cleanser and do not apply additional product for at least an hour.
+Wash your face with your favorite Eminence Organics cleanser and do not apply additional products for at least an hour.

 Take a clean piece of tissue and gently dab your T-zone to check for residue oil.

 If your skin feels comfortable (not tight), but there is residue on the tissue, your skin is likely oily.